 Funding: Monarch is funded by NIH grant # 1R24OD011883-01.

 Phenotypr is a free educational tool for people who believe they may have a disorder and want to learn more about their condition.
 This tool aims to provide additional information about what you are experiencing.
 We recommend you discuss this information with your healthcare provider to assist in your diagnosis.
 Contact: Julie McMurry.

 Funding: This project is funded by PCORI grant # 1R24OD011883-01.

 The CD2H supports a vibrant and evolving collaborative informatics ecosystem for the CTSA Program and beyond.
 The CD2H harnesses and expands an ecosystem for translational scientists to discover and share their software, data, and other research resources within the CTSA Program network.
 The CD2H also creates a social coding environment for translational science institutions, leveraging the community-driven DREAM challenges as a mechanism to stimulate innovation.
 Collaborative innovation also serves as a strong foundation to support mechanisms to facilitate training, engagement, scholarly dissemination, and impact in translational science.
-Contact: Sarah Biber.
+Contact: Julie McMurry.

 Funding: CD2H is supported by the National Center for Advancing Translational Sciences (NCATS) at the National Institutes of Health (Grant U24TR002306).

 The Translator program was launched by NCATS.
 It is a multiyear, iterative effort will culminate in the development of a relational, N-dimensional Biomedical Data Translator that integrates multiple types of existing data sources, including objective signs and symptoms of disease, drug effects, and intervening types of biological data relevant to understanding pathophysiology.
 Contact: Julie McMurry.

 Funding: This project is funded by NCATS grant # 3 OT3 TR002019 01S2.